Nwachukwu-Chinenye/grocery-sales-dashboard/README.md

 2. Connect to your **MySQL database** if required.
 3. Refresh the data to update visuals.
 4. Interact with slicers and watch the **dynamic title** adjust automatically.

 ## 🤝 Contribution

-Contributions are welcome!
-If you’d like to improve this project:
-1. Fork the repository
-2. Create a new branch (`feature-name`)
-3. Make your changes and commit
-4. Open a pull request with a clear explanation of what you’ve added or fixed

-## 🤝 Contribution